AdrienPoupa/docker-compose-nas/INSTALL.md

 You may then run the applications with `sudo docker compose up -d`

-Then, to update the Sonarr/Radarr/Prowlarr base path, please run `./update-config.sh`.
+Then, to update the Sonarr/Radarr/Prowlarr/Jellyfin base paths, please run `./update-config.sh`.
-This is only needed for the first time, and will update their `config.xml` file to set the correct path.
+This is only needed for the first time as it will update the application's configuration files to use the proper URL.

-## NFS Share
+## NFS Share (Optional)

 It is now time to share the folders to other local devices using NFS, as it is easy to set up and fast.

+This can be useful to share the media folder to a local player like Kodi or computers in the local network, but may not be necessary if Jellyfin is going to be used to access the media.

 Install the NFS kernel server:

 `sudo apt-get install nfs-kernel-server`